Alisam-alkhalil/Cafe-Ordering-System/README.md

 # Alisam Cafe CLI Ordering System

 A professional and fully-featured CLI-based order management system designed for efficiency and scalability.
-This project showcases advanced Python programming, error handling, and database interaction using PostgreSQL.
+This project showcases advanced Python programming, error handling, and robust **database interaction using PostgreSQL**.
+All data, including products, orders, couriers, and customers, is **persisted** in a PostgreSQL database running within a **Docker container**, ensuring reliable storage and easy management.
+The application is built using Python and Docker, providing a seamless development and deployment experience.

 ## Features